 Nonspendable fund balance is made up of deposits.
-The Authority had no restricted or committed fund balance at September 30, 2017.
-Assigned fund balance is made up of amounts assigned to the subsequent year's budget.
+The Authority had no restricted or committed fund balance at September 30, 2018.

 (i) Use of estimates-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and reported amounts of revenues and expenses during the reporting period.